presto8/hydra/README.md

   - Run backups with lowest IO priority (using `ionice` on Linux)
   - Check that disks are mounted before running backups
+  - Automatically cross mountpoints unless excluded (with a warning)

 - Extremely conservative approach: backup all data by default.
 Require users to explicitly mark data as "don't back up" before excluding it.

-  For example, hydra will check that mountpoints are mounted before baking up.
-  And hydra will automatically cross mountpoints unless they are excluded.

 - Use diversity of implementation.
 Don't rely on any single entity.
   - For the program used to backup the data, use multiple different backup